 - Dead Hangs – 30 seconds

-Let's do it in order without a break for best results.
+Do them in order, without rest, for best results.

 1. World’s Greatest Stretch

-Benefits: Stretches hips, spine and shoulders that are stiff from prolonged sitting.
-Helps reduce back pain and improve posture.
+Benefits: Loosens hips, spine, and shoulders stiff from long hours of sitting.
+Helps relieve back pain and improve posture.

-- Start from the high plank position (hands at shoulder level, legs straight).
+- Start in a high plank (hands under shoulders, legs straight).

-- Step the right foot forward, placing it outside the right hand.
+- Step your right foot forward, placing it outside your right hand.

-- Keeping your left leg straight, lower your hips slowly.
+- Keep your left leg straight and lower your hips slowly.

-- Hold for a second, return the hand, and then repeat on the left side.
+- Hold briefly, return your hand, then repeat on the other side.

 - Do 3 reps per side.

-Benefits: Strengthens legs and buttocks, improves hip and knee mobility.
-Helps with daily activities such as climbing stairs or walking without pain.
+Benefits: Strengthens legs and glutes, improves hip and knee mobility.
+Supports daily movements like climbing stairs or walking without pain.

-- Stand with your feet wider than your shoulders, toes pointing out slightly.
+- Stand with feet wider than shoulder-width, toes slightly outward.

-- Bend your hips and knees as if sitting on a chair, keeping your chest upright.
+- Bend hips and knees as if sitting in a chair, keeping chest upright.

-- Get down as low as comfortable, then push through the heels to stand up.
+- Lower as far as comfortable, then push through heels to stand.

 - Do 15 reps.